 Roger Mirams' screen career spanned multiple countries and six decades; seven, if you include the first film he made as a teen.
 Born in Christchurch in 1918, Mirams manifested his love of moviemaking early.
-While at high school he directed short film The Gangsters Come to Christchurch, which was screened at a local cinema.
+While at high school he directed short film When the Gangsters Came to Christchurch, which was screened at a local cinema.
 Mirams played baddie Karl Von Skunk.
 The tale of robbers and ransom climaxes with a horse chase across Hagley Park.

-Aged 20, Mirams created film distribution company Action Pictures New Zealand.
-When WWll began soon after, he worked in an Egyptian military hospital.
+Aged 20, Mirams had a brief involvement with Russell Rankin's distribution company Action Pictures (NZ).
+When World War ll began soon after, he worked in an Egyptian military hospital.
 After being posted to Italy, he got a job as a cameraman.
 As Truth newspaper put it in a 1949 article, "he became an official newsreel cameraman attached to NZ Public Relations".
+Clive Sowry details some of Mirams' WWll filming experiences here.

 After the war Mirams joined government filmmaking body the National Film Unit, and spent almost three years there, as a senior cameraman.
 He shot items for over 70 NFU films, most of which featured on NFU newsreel Weekly Review.
 He travelled across Asia to capture an epic mail run for Kiwi forces stationed in Japan, and recorded the Tokyo war crimes trials (for Weekly Review 313).
 Back home he worked alongside cameraman Randal Beattie on Margaret Thomson's beautifully-framed Railway Worker, and shot Thomson's favourite Kiwi film, The First Two Years at School.